 Finding accommodation in Miami

-Expats who are house-hunting in the city would do well to first get to know the different areas and suburbs in Miami.
+New arrivals who are house-hunting in the city would do well to first get to know the different areas and suburbs in Miami.
 Physically exploring a neighbourhood has the added advantage of seeing properties for sale or for rent that may not be listed elsewhere.
 Another alternative for finding accommodation in the city is by searching online classifieds and in the property sections of local newspapers.

-Renting property in Miami
+Renting accommodation in Miami

 Whether negotiating with an individual owner, a real-estate company or a condominium’s board of trustees, newcomers should be aware of the processes and costs attached to renting in Miami.
 Renting a condo in Miami often involves more bureaucratic processes than dealing directly with an owner, and can entail extra fees for things like registration, parking spots or even owning pets.
 Realtors are also likely to charge agent fees.